Mice carry superbugs resistant to common antibiotics

 “The evidence from this new scientific study is showing mice carry potentially deadly diseases and are in a position to pass them on to humans.
 It’s a scary proposition for everyone concerned.”

-Gulliver Hill said the only safe option is to prevent mice from getting into human space in restaurants and food shops, which SUPERPROOF does with its advanced mice proofing system.
-Find out more, call: 0808 133 2330.
+The only safe option to prevent mice from getting into human space in restaurants and food shops is to SUPERPROOF.
+To find out more call: 0808 133 2330.

 The scientific study into hundreds of mice found evidence of bacteria that included E.coli, C. difficile and Salmonella.
 Genetic analysis of mice droppings showed strains of the bugs that were resistant to several common antibiotics.